temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 This demo application makes a call to an external service in an Activity.
 If that call fails due to a bug in your code, the Activity produces an error.

-To test this out and see how Temporal responds, you'll simulate a bug in the `deposit()` Activity function.
+To test this out and see how Temporal responds, you'll simulate a bug in the `DepositAsync()` Activity method.

 Let your Workflow continue to run but don't start the Worker yet.

-1. Open the `Activities.cs` file and switch out the comments on the `return` statements so that the `deposit()` function returns an error:
+1. Open the `Activities.cs` file and switch out the comments on the `return` statements so that the `DepositAsync()` method throws an exception:

 <!--SNIPSTART money-transfer-project-template-dotnet-deposit-->